natcap/invest/src/natcap/invest/internationalization/README.md

 Message catalog template file.
 This contains all the strings ("messages") that are translated, without any translations.
 All the PO files are derived from this.

 ### `locales/`
 Locale directory.
 The contents of this directory are organized in a specific structure that `gettext` expects. `locales/` contains one subdirectory for each language for which there are any translations (not including the default English).
-The subdirectories are named after the corresponding language code.
+The subdirectories are named after the corresponding ISO 639-1 language code.
 Each language subdirectory contains a directory `LC_MESSAGES`, which then contains the message catalog files for that language.

 ### `locales/<lang>/LC_MESSAGES/messages.po`
 Human-readable message catalog file.
 Messages are added to this file from the PO template, and translations for the messages are added by the translator.